Tips for answering Oxford interview questions

 In a philosophy, politics and economics interview, for example, the questions could well cover all three subjects.

-In such an interview, Professor Bell might ask:
+In such an interview you might be asked:

 Why is income per head between 50 and 100 times larger in the US than in countries such as Burundi and Malawi?